Anmol-S314/iiitb_sfifo/README.md

-# iiitb_sync_fifo -> Synchronous First In First Out for Memory Storage and Processing
+# iiitb_sfifo -> Synchronous First In First Out for Memory Storage and Processing
 ## Design Description
 This project simulates a synchronous FIFO where data is written in a sequential manner into a memory buffer using a clock signal, and the data is read out in the same manner as it was entered from the memory array using the same clock signal.